 Are you properly and lovingly wielding the sword of the Spirit?

 Are your feet shod with the preparation of the gospel of peace?

 If you are not, then I implore you on behalf of Christ to seek out the leadership He intends for you to be blessed with - an evangelist and a pastor.

-If you are, then get out there and fight the good fight.
-People are perishing for lack of knowledge and we have the truth of Christ that is able to set them free.
+If you are equipped and properly suited, then get out there and fight the good fight.
+People are perishing for lack of knowledge.
+We have the truth of Christ that is able to set them free.